Segaki

-The segaki (施餓鬼) is a ritual of Japanese Buddhism, traditionally performed to stop the suffering of the such restless ghosts/monsters as Gaki (餓鬼, lit.
+The segaki (施餓鬼) is a Japanese Buddhist ritual, traditionally performed to stop the suffering of the such restless ghosts/monsters as Gaki (餓鬼, lit.
 "Hungry Ghosts"), Jikininki (食人鬼, lit.
 "Man-eating Ghost/Oni") and Muenbotoke (無縁仏, lit.
 "Without Buddha")--the dead who have no living relatives)--all ghosts tormented by an insatiable hunger.
 Alternatively, the ritual forces them to return to their portion of hell or keeps the spirits of the dead from falling into the realm of the gaki.
 The segaki may be performed at any time, but traditionally performed as part of the yearly Urabon'e (उल्लम्बन Ullambana) services in July to remember the dead and the segaki ritual for offering alms to specifically hungry gaki or muenbotoke, not for spirits of one's ancestor.

 The ritual is held at Buddhist temples and there is a custom to place segaki-dana (rack for gaki) or gaki-dana (shelf for gaki) at home, present offerings (traditionally rice and water) for hungry ghosts who are wandering in this world as muenbotoke during Urabon'e or O-bon.

-The segaki began as a way for Moggallana (Maudgalyayna), on instruction of his master, the Buddha Sakyamuni, to free his mother from gaki-do, the realm of the gaki.
-Alternatively, Sakyamuni ordered Moggallana to preach the Lotus Sutra or to travel to hell himself, a feat that resulted in the escape of all gaki into the world and necessitating the segaki to force them to return to their realm.
-Another story says that the student Ananda was told by a gaki that he would become one himself in three days; he thus had to feed strangers to prevent the transformation.
-In reality, the segaki is likely an adaptation of a Chinese festival to remember the dead.

-The ritual is known as mataka dānēs or matakadānaya in Sri Lanka.
+Various Japanese Buddhist traditions also typically have different segaki rites.

+In Chinese Buddhism, there are various rituals that correspond to the Japanese Buddhist segaki rite, such as the mengshan shishi, which is carried out during daily evening liturgical services, as well as the yujia yankou, which is often after or as part of regular temple events and services like the shuilu fahui ceremony.
+The ritual is known as mataka dānēs or matakadānaya in Sri Lankan Buddhism.